Connect with others who understand.

 Dr. Grimes noted the importance of a nutritious diet to promote a healthy immune system for people with vitiligo.
 “We know that a healthy diet can modulate the immune system,” she said.
 “There’s a ton of data on micronutrients if you really go into the literature — that data is there.”

-Here are some examples of where to find key vitamins and minerals from food:
+Here are some examples of foods that contain key vitamins and minerals:

-• Vitamin B12 — Beef liver, clams, tuna, nutritional yeast, salmon, and ground beef
+• Vitamin B12 — Beef liver, clams, tuna, salmon, ground beef, nutritional yeast, and fortified nondairy milks

 • Folic acid — Spinach, black-eyed peas, fortified breakfast cereals, white rice, and asparagus

-• Vitamin E — Wheat germ, sunflower seeds, almonds, sunflower oil, safflower oil, and hazelnuts
+• Vitamin E — Wheat germ, sunflower seeds, almonds, sunflower oil, safflower oil, hazelnuts, and avocado

 • Vitamin C — Bell peppers, oranges and orange juice, grapefruit juice, kiwi, and broccoli

-• Zinc — Oysters, beef, Alaska king crab, lobster, pork chops, and baked beans
+• Zinc — Oysters, beef, Alaska king crab, lobster, pork chops, baked beans, and pumpkin seeds

 • Copper — Beef liver, oysters, unsweetened chocolate, potatoes, shiitake mushrooms, and cashews

-• Vitamin D — Trout, salmon, tuna, mackerel, and fish liver oils
+• Vitamin D — Trout, salmon, tuna, mackerel, fish liver oils, and fortified juices and nondairy milks

 Talk With Others Who Understand

 Do you find certain vitamins helpful for managing your vitiligo?
-Share your experience in the comments below, or start a conversation by posting on MyVitiligoTeam.
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.